 For the purposes of this analysis, we have included an Ovintiv Base Case Scenario to demonstrate the current competitiveness of our portfolio compared to IEA forecasted prices.
 The Ovintiv Base Case Scenario assumes holding crude and condensate scale at maintenance capital levels and is non-GAAP free cash flow positive after base dividend.

 It is important to note that our analysis assumes a consistent break-even price.
 Ovintiv has a strong track record of knowledge sharing, adopting innovative practice and driving efficiencies through our business.
 We expect this performance to continue, further decreasing our break-even prices and increasing our portfolio resiliency.

-In alignment with the SASB reporting recommendations, we tested our YE2021 reserves against the conditions outlined in the IEA’s SDS.
-The commodity pricing associated with the SDS compared to the SEC trailing price forecast used for the YE2021 evaluation was lower.
-As a result, under the associated pricing and escalating carbon tax, the value of Ovintiv’s SEC 1P reserves would be ~32% lower on a NPV10 basis due primarily to lower commodity pricing.
-However, the net present value of our future cash flows remains positive under the SDS scenario, and we believe that our multi-basin, diversified product portfolio is well positioned to be resilient in a low-carbon scenario.
+In alignment with the SASB reporting recommendations, we tested our year-end 2022 reserves against the conditions outlined in the IEA’s APS.
+The commodity pricing associated with the APS compared to the SEC trailing price forecast used for the year-end 2022 evaluation was lower.
+As a result, under the associated pricing and escalating carbon tax, the value of Ovintiv’s SEC 1P reserves would be ~30% lower on a NPV10 basis due primarily to lower commodity pricing.
+However, the net present value of our future cash flows remains positive under the APS scenario, and we believe that our multi-basin, diversified product portfolio is well positioned to be resilient in a low-carbon scenario.

-Significant Free Cash Flow Potential Across All Scenarios
+Significant Free Cash Flow Potential Across both of the IEA Scenarios